influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/alerts.md

 #### Kafka

-Send alert events to a Kafka cluster.
+Send alert events to an Apache Kafka cluster.

 Options: